nadhirahrafidz98/faction-federation/README.md

 1. Navigate to faction_frontend/public/background
 2. Naming convention: ``[factionId]-background.png``
-3. Replace background img with new background img and ==ensure naming convention and filetype is right==.
+3. Replace background img with new background img and **ensure naming convention and filetype is right**

 ### Faction Logo

 1. Navigate to faction_frontend/public/logo
 2. Naming convention: `[factionId].png``
-3. Replace logo img with new logo img and ==ensure naming convention and filetype is right==.
+3. Replace logo img with new logo img and =**=ensure naming convention and filetype is right**